-As your child get’s older you will find that the way she play’s with a ride on vehicle gets more creative.
+As your child gets older you will find that the way they play with a ride on vehicle gets more creative.

 For example, a 2 year old will most likely do one or all of the following: “drive” back and forth, open and close the door or get in and out of the car numerous times.

 An older child however, will come up with more elaborate scenarios.

 If your older child needs some ideas for how to incorporate a ride on car into play you could suggest: drive to the store and go shopping, drive around and have the car break down, have the car turn into a time machine or spaceship, etc.

 This will happen more with children between 3 and 4 than it will with 2 year old’s.